vsivsi/meteor-file-collection/README.md

 # fileCollection

-`fileCollection` is a [Meteor.js](https://www.meteor.com/) smart [package](https://atmospherejs.com/package/collectionFS) that cleanly and simply extends Meteor's `Collection` metaphor to dealing with collections of files.
-If you know how to use Meteor's collections, you already know 90% of what you need to know to begin working with `fileCollection`.
+`fileCollection` is a [Meteor.js](https://www.meteor.com/) smart [package](https://atmospherejs.com/package/collectionFS) that cleanly and simply extends Meteor's `Collection` metaphor for dealing with collections of files.
+If you know how to use Meteor's Collections, you already know 90% of what you need to begin working with `fileCollection`.

 ```js
 files = new fileCollection('myFiles');